 9. You Can Live With Excitement

-Starting a business is even more excited than Home Simpson appears to be in this picture.
+Starting a business is even more exciting than Homer Simpson appears to be in this picture.
 What a guy.

 Freedom, money, skills, pride, passion–and uncertainty–all blur together to spawn excitement.
 Starting a business can get you pumped!